 The Sony camera is taken 80 degree out of horizontal +-+

-the pano is made from 26 shot images (PTGui) the camera thing are an Photoshop joke don’t take it serious
+the pano is made from 26 shot images (PTGui) the camera thing are an Photoshop joke :oops: don’t take it serious